-We have audited the accompanying financial statements of the business-type activities and fiduciary funds of Maine Technology Institute (a component unit of the State of Maine) (the Institute) as of June 30, 2022 and 2021 and the related notes to the financial statements, which collectively comprise the Institute's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and fiduciary funds of Maine Technology Institute (a component unit of the State of Maine) (the Institute) as of June 30, 2023 and 2022 and the related notes to the financial statements, which collectively comprise the Institute's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of Maine Technology Institute and the fiduciary funds of the Institute as of June 30, 2022 and 2021, and the respective changes in the business-type activities position and cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Institute and the fiduciary funds of the Institute as of June 30, 2023 and 2022, and the respective changes in the business-type activities and cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles (U.S. GAAP).